Tools of the Trade of Defensive Investor Benjamin Graham

 Keys to Putting Together a Conservative Portfolio of Common Stocks

-Each autumn, I read Benjamin Graham's Intelligent Investor.
-Its principles are timeless, unquestionably accurate, and contain a sound intellectual framework for investing that has been tested by decades of experience.
+Benjamin Graham's Intelligent Investor offers principles that are timeless, unquestionably accurate, and contain a sound intellectual framework for investing that has been tested by decades of experience.

 An investor that is capable of financial statement analysis, interpreting accounting decisions, and valuing an asset based on discounted cash flows may take exception to any of the following as long as he is confident his analysis is both conservative and promises safety of principal.